d-morrison/IntroStatActivities/_book/14-A21-Probability.md

 ### Probability

 1. In a large general education class, 60\% of students are science majors and 40\% are liberal arts majors.
 Twenty percent of the science majors are seniors, while 30\% of the liberal arts majors are seniors.
 Given the following two-way table answer the following questions.
+Let $A$ = the event the student is a science major, and $B$ = the event the student is a senior.

 |              | Senior | Not a Senior |    Total   |
 |--------------|--------|--------------|------------|